nhsconnect/nhslogin/src/user-journeys.md

               <div class="app-code-snippet__container">
               <ul>
               <li>User verified email and phone number</li>
               <li>User verified date of birth, NHS number, first name and last name – this information has been checked with their NHS Personal Demographics Service (PDS) record (held on Spine)</li>
               <li>User verified the area code of their postcode – this information has been checked with and ‘fuzzy matched’ to their NHS Personal Demographics Service (PDS) record (held on Spine)</li>
               <li>GP surgery code (ODS code)</li>
                 </ul>
               </div>
             </div>
               <div class="app-tabs__item app-tabs__item--mobile" role="presentation" data-index="ex-2">
                 <a href="" role="tab" aria-controls="default-example" data-track="tab-html" aria-selected="true">
-                  What is not provided
+                  Not provided to Partner Service
                 </a>
               </div>
             <div class="code-snippet__preformatted js-hidden" data-index="ex-2">